Skip to main content

 Step 1:

-Make a copy of the Universal Manual Import CSV Template in Google Sheets.
+Make a copy of the Universal Manual Import CSV Template in Google Sheets (you only need to click this link to copy).

 Note - In order to prevent formatting errors it is recommended to use Google Sheets to create this file, as other spreadsheet editors such as Excel and Numbers often apply formatting changes that cause the file to fail import.